Cyclone Giovanna

 Intense Tropical Cyclone Giovanna was a powerful tropical cyclone that affected Madagascar.
-Giovanna was the ninth tropical depression, seventh named storm and third tropical cyclone of the 2011–12 South-West Indian Ocean cyclone season.
-Giovanna was blamed for 35 deaths along the Madagascar coast, La Réunion, and Mauritius, and it was the first intense tropical cyclone to impact Madagascar since Cyclone Bingiza in February 2011.
+Giovanna was the ninth tropical depression, seventh named storm, and third tropical cyclone of the 2011–12 South-West Indian Ocean cyclone season.
+Giovanna was blamed for 35 deaths along the Madagascar coast, La Réunion, and Mauritius, and it was the first intense tropical cyclone to impact Madagascar since Cyclone Bingiza one year earlier.

 Meteorological history

-Cyclone Giovanna developed from a tropical wave over the Indian Ocean heading to the southwest on February 7.
-The tropical disturbance soon developed into Tropical Depression 09 on February 9.
+Cyclone Giovanna developed from a tropical wave over the Indian Ocean heading to the southwest on 7 February.
+The tropical disturbance soon developed into Tropical Depression 09 on 9 February.
 On the same day, the Joint Typhoon Warning Center upgraded the system, giving it the designation "12S".
 The storm intensified into a moderate tropical storm and was given the name Giovanna.
-On February 10, Giovanna continued to strengthen into a severe tropical storm.
+On 10 February, Giovanna continued to strengthen into a severe tropical storm.
 Later the same day, Giovanna went through a rapid intensification period and became an intense tropical cyclone, due to favorable environmental conditions.